 CBD prevents this absorption, and thus anandamide is shunted into the system where it regulates pain.
 CBD also targets alpha-3 glycine receptors that are known for processing pain.

-Doctors are also finding the use of CBD in the treatment of various type of addiction.
+Doctors are also finding the use of CBD in the treatment of various types of addiction.
 CBD indeed has therapeutic effects on cocaine, opioid, tobacco, and other psychostimulant dependence.
 The anxiolytic effect of CBD helps in reducing cravings for these addictive substances.

-The FDA is an agency within the U.S. Department of Health and Human Services that assures the safety of public and protects the health of the public by ensuring the proper regulation of food and drug substances as well as vaccines.
+The FDA is an agency within the U.S. Department of Health and Human Services that assures the safety of the public and protects the health of the public by ensuring the proper regulation of food and drug substances as well as vaccines.

-After the recent approval of FDA of the use of CBD for epilepsy, it is noticeable that they are more open to the use of CBD for medicinal purposes.
+After the recent approval of the FDA of the use of CBD for epilepsy, it is noticeable that they are more open to the use of CBD for medicinal purposes.

-FDA commissioner Scott Gottlieb, M.D. stated that at FDA we believe in rigorous research to find out the medicinal properties of different substances.
+FDA Commissioner Scott Gottlieb, M.D. stated that at FDA we believe in rigorous research to find out the medicinal properties of different substances.

 The use of active ingredients of Marijuana in medical therapies still requires a lot of scientific research which the FDA is ready to support.